Health Tips

 Yes, we know that, but why?

-How can diet help aid digestion?
+How can diet help facilitate digestion?

 Plants to aid digestion